scottyeager/info_foundation/src/grid/become_a_farmer.md

 - do you not even want to own hardware but still farm ThreeFold Tokens?
 - do you want to become a certified or a DIY farmer?

-# I Want To Own Hardware
+# I Want To Own Certified Hardware

-## Home and Office 3Node Pre-Register
+## Certified Home and Small Office Nodes Pre-Register

 ![alt](./img/preconfig_nodes.jpg)